mikke89/RmlUi/Samples/readme.md

 -  `data_binding`  Setting up and using data bindings.
 -  `demo`  Demonstrates a variety of features in RmlUi and includes a sandbox for playing with RML/RCSS.
 -  `drag`  Dragging elements between containers.
+- `effects` Advanced rendering effects, including filters, gradients and box shadows.
+Only enabled with supported backends.
--  `harfbuzz`  Advanced text shaping, only enabled when [HarfBuzz](https://harfbuzz.github.io/) is enabled .
+-  `harfbuzz`  Advanced text shaping.
+Only enabled when [HarfBuzz](https://harfbuzz.github.io/) is enabled.
 -  `load_document`  Loading your first document.
 -  `lottie`  Playing Lottie animations, only enabled with the [Lottie plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/lottie.html).
 -  `svg`  Render SVG images, only enabled with the [SVG plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/svg.html).